hbr/Lambda-Calculus/lambda2/arithmetic.md

 If there exists no number below a bound which does not satisfy a certain predicate, then all numbers below the bound satisfy the predicate.
-Therefore implementation of the universal bounded quantifier is easy as well.
+Therefore implementation of the universal quantifier with an upper bound is easy as well.

 ```haskell
 all-below (n: Natural) (p: Natural -> Boolean): Boolean :=